Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 The name of the command class is also important.
 A command is an order to do something, so it should be named in the [imperative tense](https://en.wikipedia.org/wiki/Imperative_mood). `PlaceOrder`, `UpdateCustomerStatus`, and `ChargeCreditCard` are all great names for commands, because they are phrased as a command and are very specific.
 You can easily guess exactly what each of those messages will do. `UserMessage`, on the other hand, is not a good example.
 It is not in the imperative, and it's not very specific either.
 Another developer should know exactly what a command's purpose is just by reading the name.

+Command names should also convey business intent. `UpdateCustomerPropertyXYZ` isn't a good name for an command either, because it's focused only on the data manipulation, rather than the business meaning behind it. `MarkCustomerAsGold`, or something else that is more business-oriented, is probably a better choice.

 When sending a message, the endpoint's [message serializer](/nservicebus/serialization/) will serialize an instance of the `DoSomething` class and add that to the contents of the outgoing message that goes to the queue.
-On the other end, the receiving endpoint will deserialize the message from JSON back to an instance of the message class so that it can be used in code.
+On the other end, the receiving endpoint will deserialize the message from its serialized form back to an instance of the message class so that it can be used in code.

 Messages can support whatever data the serializer can successfully process.
 Thus messages can even contain child objects or collections.